When a new company is launched, the odds are stacked heavily against the entrepreneur. It is stacked especially high against the tech entrepreneur.

 ‘We just don’t want to give up 30 per cent of the company.’

 ‘But Facebook . . ..’

-Two years later another $2 million round of financing buys 50 per cent share as profitability has been achieved and sales continue to escalate rapidly.
+Two years later, another $2 million round of financing buys a 50 per cent share as profitability has been achieved and sales continue to escalate rapidly.
 This equates to a $2 million value at the first round and a $4 million value at the second.
 The founder still holds 25 per cent of the company which is now valued at $4 million.

-From here the plan is not to raise any further cash, but to continue to grow the company to an exit within 48 months in the busy acquisition territory of $25 to 30 million.
+From here, the plan is not to raise any further cash but to continue to grow the company to an exit within 48 months in the busy acquisition territory of $25 to 30 million.
 There is a detailed implementation plan that everyone understands and has agreed to.
-Everyone’s interests are aligned and hopefully it will all work out.
+Everyone’s interests are aligned and, hopefully, it will all work out.

 Get as far as you safely can without taking on capital in order to build value.
 But first, build out your plan, identifying how much capital will be needed at each stage of development.
 Start with the exit and come back from there.
 If you have found similar companies building out to a specific revenue and EBITDA (earnings before interest, taxes, depreciation, and amortization) level and exiting within a certain value range, you have justification for exit value expectations.

 Now work backwards and make sure that each round of investment gets enough of the company to make a good investment.
 You may find that this exercise will erode your ownership position down to a percentage that you find surprising.
 However, there are a lot of entrepreneurs that have done very well making others rich.

 It is far better to own 10 per cent of something incredible than 100 per cent of nothing.